 Judd Patterson, NPS

-Summer is known for Brown Noddies, a few Black Noddies, Magnificent Frigatebirds, and the masses of Sooty Terns that nest along the beaches of Bush Key from late January through early July.
-Although Bush Key is closed to visitors, bird watchers with binoculars or spotting scopes can watch the nesting activity from Fort Jefferson on nearby Garden Key.
+Summer is known for brown noddies, a few black noddies, magnificent frigatebirds, and the masses of sooty terns that nest along the beaches of Bush Key from late January through early July.
+Although Bush Key is closed seasonally to visitors, birders with binoculars or spotting scopes can watch the nesting activity from Fort Jefferson on nearby Garden Key.

 Fall migration is more prolonged than spring migration and is not as obviously influenced by weather.
 Large flights of raptors are common during September and October.
 Southbound migration trickles off and ceases by about late November.

-The Dry Tortugas National Park Bird Checklist can be printed out to help you keep track of the birds that you see.
+The Dry Tortugas National Park Bird Checklist can be printed to help you keep track of the birds that you see.
 Loggerhead Key is open year-round during daylight hours.
-When making plans to visit the park, keep in mind that Bush Key is closed to visitors to protect nesting Sooty and Noddy Terns and to help the vegetation recover from the 2005 hurricane season.
-Hospital, Middle, and Long Keys are closed all year.
+When making plans to visit the park, keep in mind that Bush Key is closed to visitors seasonally to protect nesting sooty and noddy terns and to help the vegetation recover from the 2005 hurricane season.
+Middle and East keys are also closed seasonally.
+Hospital, Middle, and Long keys are closed all year.
+To avoid disappointment, please check the park's Operating Hours and Seasons webpage when planning your trip to the park.

 Did You Know?